SPACs are an inside joke on Wall Street, and the joke is on you

 Scott Galloway, the NYU business-school professor, entrepreneur and pundit—he does not have a SPAC—is among those sounding the alarm.
 “The market arc is curved and jagged and violent, but it bends towards valuations reattaching to fundamentals and I worry we’re kind of due for the mother of all that,” he says.
 Galloway, who began his career at Morgan Stanley, notes that with all that money chasing deals on a tight schedule, SPAC sponsors will have no choice but to merge with private companies of lesser and lesser quality—the ones that Goldman Sachs or Morgan Stanley declined to underwrite in a more traditional IPO.

 In the end, he warns, it will be unsophisticated investors left holding the bag.
 “The returns in SPACs will go down,” he continues.
-“I think it is an indicator of the canary in the coal mine because you have now 300 SPACs with about $90 billion in cash”—more like $150 billion these days, but OK Scott—”that needs to be de-SPAC’ed.
+“I think it is an indicator of the canary in the coal mine because you have now 300 SPACs with about $90 billion in cash”—more like $150 billion these days, but OK Scott— “that needs to be de-SPAC’ed.
 In other words, they’ve got a gun to their head.”

 There are benefits to a sellers’ market, of course, as long as you’re the one selling.
 “It’s a great time to be a decent, maybe even a good company that typically wouldn’t get underwritten in the public markets or that wouldn’t get past the investment committee of Goldman Sachs,” Galloway observes.
 He compares some of the high-profile companies to go public via SPAC—Virgin Galactic, SoFi, Fisker, Nikola, and so on—as akin to walk-on college athletes.